 Prior experience performing complex scheduling.

-Familiarity with obtaining medical records.
+Familiarity with obtaining medical records or professional billing.

 Financial counseling experience for healthcare patients.